 Instagram is well known for offering in-built filters and tools to improve the appearance of your photos.
 These are all great, so make use of them, but don’t be afraid to bring in other tools as well.
 Photoshop is really the king of image editing software, but it’s a pricey package.

-You can get good results with free software such as Pixlr and Gimp.
+You can get good results with Pixlr, Gimp, and other popular photo-editing apps.
 These let you crop images and edit them by applying filters and masks.
-If your talents don't lie in image editing, you can use services such as Fiverr and Peopleperhour.com to find someone who'll do basic photo editing for you.
+If your talents don’t lie in image editing, you can use services such as Fiverr and Peopleperhour.com to find someone who’ll do basic photo editing for you.

 Another top tip is to use Canva.com.
 Canva is a nifty online tool that provides social media templates so you can post images to your feed that are cropped to the optimum dimensions for platforms such as Instagram.
 Here you’ll also find tools that let you add text to images – these kinds of posts are often popular on Instagram, so have a play around and see what works for your brand.